try-panwiac/vulnerable-front-end/README.md

 ## Install vulnerable code dependency

 - Read about the ‘morgan’ package at https://yarnpkg.com/package/morgan
-- Using the Vscode terminal window, install the ‘morgan’ package at version 1.0.0:
+- Using the Vscode terminal window, install the 'morgan' package at version 1.0.0:

 ```
 yarn add morgan@1.0.0 -E